Fox Class (Y4)

 Class Teacher: Miss Bennett

 I will be leading science for our school, where I will be working hard to make sure that lots of practical and engaging science lessons are happening!

 PPA day: Tuesday afternoon.
-Mrs Elliott and our PE coach Mike will be taking the class during this time.
+The children will PE coach Mike during some of this time.